cb91-dev/compose-app/README.md

     "nodemon": "^3.1.0"

 ### Nginx
-To complete this part you will need to update your local host file to the value in nginx.conf.prod
+To complete this part you will need to update your local host file to the value (server_name) in nginx.conf.prod